 The UN Security Council also condemned the launch, saying it was a violation of resolutions banning North Korea from ballistic missile-related activity.

 The North responded by expelling inspectors and withdrawing from six-party talks on the disarmament of its nuclear programme.

-Won Tae-jae, a South Korea defence ministry spokesman, on Tuesday defended his country’s space programme saying the launch vehicle differed vastly from the North’s controversial rocket launches.
+Ahead of Tuesday’s launch Won Tae-jae, a South Korea defence ministry spokesman, defended his country’s space programme saying the launch vehicle differed vastly from the North’s controversial rocket launches.

 He told reporters during a regular briefing that the development of South Korea’s space launch vehicle has been responsible and open to the international community.

-“On that matter, we are not accused of launching a ballistic missile,” added Won.
+“On that matter, we are not accused of launching a ballistic missile,” he said.